When do we meet?

 Do I have to buy lots of music?

 You don't normally* have to buy any music.
 Our Librarian checks what people want for the coming term and orders music either to buy or to hire.
-You can let him know in advance from this webpage.
 Some people prefer to buy their own copies as then they can write on them as they wish and not worry.
-(Buying via a choir order means we can often get them on discount and so also helps to put money into choir funds) Others prefer to hire their music which we get from one of several music libraries around the country, and hand it back after the concert.
-There is usually a charge for this but the total is unlikely to be more than £8.
+(Buying via a choir order means we can often get them on discount and so also helps to put money into choir funds) Others prefer to hire their music which we get from one of several music libraries around the country.
+There is usually a small charge for this.

 Occasionally a stock of music comes to the choir from a choral singer who needs to do a clear-out.
 This music is usually offered in return for a donation to choir funds.
 This can be a useful, though unreliable, means to acquire copies of works that are likely to be sung frequently.
 Some charity shops also have sheet music sections that are worth exploring.

 * Very occasionally we will have a very short piece that we particularly want to sing but can't find from a hire source.
-We then need to buy it or print it ourselves so we ask choir members to pay for a copy but it will only be a small amount, about £3 at most.
+We then need to buy it or print it ourselves so we ask choir members to pay for a copy but it will only be a small amount.
 If we print it, it may well be a composition by one of our talented choir members.